4 DAYS FROM $1,099

 Please Note: During the offseason the Auberge Ravoux (Vincent Van Gogh’s House) is closed and will be replaced by Chateau de Lery.

 Monet’s home and garden in Giverny, aperitifs in the village, Navarin of lamb cooking class

 You don’t have to be a gardener or art lover to be enraptured by the beloved Giverny home, studio, and gardens of the legendary French Impressionist Claude Monet.* The profusely colorful gardens are one of the artist’s greatest creations, which he depicted in his Water Lilies series and other well-known paintings.
 During our visit to Giverny, we’ll also stop in the village for an informal apertif with locals.
 This afternoon, tap into your inner Monet by participating in a painting lesson aboard ship.
 Active Feature: Take a self-guided bike ride to Monet’s garden, following a mostly flat circuit that takes you through Bonnieres-sur-Seine and La Roche Guyon.
-Cultural Connections: Before dinner, enjoy an informative lecture about French Impressionism.
+Cultural Connections: Before dinner, enjoy an informative lecture about French Impressionism, and a wine hour with vintage introductions with your maître d’.
 After dinner, head for the lounge for onboard dancing demos — learn different steps as they are demonstrated during the evening.

 Abbey Trail, pipe organ concert in Caudebec-en-Caux cathedral, Normandy apple tart cooking lesson